JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 More importantly, the benefits are still the same.
 You will retain all the bugs that were fixed, all the edge-cases that were handled, all the sparsely-documented features that you don't even know about, they'll still be there when you're done refactoring.

-If you rewrite, you'll likely lose all of that.
+If you rewrite, you'll likely lose much of that.
 It's an idealistic view of ourselves to think that we understand any large codebase, probably rewritten by several or dozens of developers over months or years, well enough to cover all of these cases in a rewrite.
 Much of it will be lost.

+## Hurdles to Refactoring

+I used to have a very abstract understanding of refactoring.
+My manager would ask if I was done with my current task and I would say, yes, but I need to refactor it before it's ready.

+What did I mean by that?
+In the beginning I had some vague notion of making the code "prettier" or "easier to understand".
+They're not bad reasons; if I just wrote code that I can't underestand now, I certainly won't be able to understand it when I come back to it a few months later.

+The problem with this approach is that a vague understanding of refactoring comes with a vague understanding of the costs and benefits.
+Will the next developer agree that the code is easier to understand?

+Imagine that you were asked to clean up after a party.
+If you have never cleaned up before or if it was a big party, it could seem like a daunting task.
+How do you clean up?
+Should you remodel the bathroom or should you throw away all the cups and plates?
+Should you mow the yard, or make the living room usable again by putting all the chairs back at the table?

+Books like _Refactoring_ help by giving a clear picture of when and how to refactor.
+This greatly reduces the cost of refactoring because the possibilities are no longer limitless.

+For example, here are a few concrete refactoring reasons and solutions:

+Reason 1: The code is hard to understand.
+I don't know where to make my change.
+Solution 1: Read through the code, add tests where there are none, and improve variable or function names once you understand their true purpose and have added tests.

+Reason 2: Making this change will touch many parts of the codebase, otherwise known as [shotgun surgery](https://refactoring.guru/smells/shotgun-surgery), I'm worried something will break.
+Solution 2: Rearrange the codebase so that your change will only have to modify one or a few pieces of the code.

+You can use [code smells](https://refactoring.guru/refactoring/smells) and their specific solutions to greatly reduce the abstract-ness of refactoring.
+Refactoring can become a quick, concrete tool that you use to accomplish specific purposes.

+### Backward Refactoring

+I used to think refactoring was done after I finished coding.
+I finished my work, I made some concessions in the name of "[Make it work, make it right, make it fast](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast)", now I need to clean up.

+However, refactoring can be a better tool [before you begin making any changes](https://martinfowler.com/articles/preparatory-refactoring-example.html) as a way to make your change easier.
+As [Kent Beck said](https://twitter.com/kentbeck/status/250733358307500032?lang=en) "Make the change easy (warning: this may be hard), then make the easy change."

+Think about when you refactor after making your changes.
+What are you doing?
+You're _guessing_ what will be needed by the next person or the next change to the code.
+You're _guessing_ what will be misunderstood or unclear to the next developer.
+You might be right, but you also might be wasting everyone's time.

+When you refactor before making a change you have a clearer picture of what is unclear, what is difficult to do, and what is needed to be done.

+So for this reason I suggest another rule of thumb: Prefer refactoring _before_ you make a change, rather than after.

 ## When to rewrite

-As always, things aren't always so black-and-white.
+As always, things aren't perfectly black-and-white.
 There are a few times when a rewrite might be necessary.

 The golden opportunity to rewrite less-than-stellar code is when the business wants to re-think how the product works.
 If the business is unhappy with the product and the developers are unhappy with the code, this may be the perfect opportunity to rewrite.
 Rewrite for better functionality, rather than better code.
 However, unless you're in a fast-moving startup, this opportunity may not come very often as most companies that I've worked with prefer incremental change.

 There's another opportunity, which, I hope, is even rarer than the last case.
-Sometimes a developer or development teams have written code that is so bad, so convoluted, that even they can't understand it enough to make a change without creating a slew of bugs.
+Sometimes a developer or development teams have written code that is so bad, so convoluted, that they can't understand it enough to make a single change without creating a slew of bugs.
 It might be that it was designed by an [architecture astronaut](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/), or that every variable is called `x`, `x1`, or `x2`.
 If this is the case, there might be no way around a rewrite.

 ---
 > Rewrite for better functionality, rather than better code.
 ---

 However, let me caution you even in this case.
 If the makeup of the team has not changed drastically; if there has not been a clearly defined cause and solution to the last iteration's problems; or there is not new leadership that provides clearer vision, principles, and guidance — you will likely fall into the same trap all over again.
-Because if the people haven't changed, the circumstances haven't changed, and the practices haven't changed, what makes you think you'll do better this time?
+Because if the people haven't changed, the circumstances haven't changed, and the practices haven't changed, what will be different this time?

 ## Key Takeaways

-Yes, this post was just to say that you should prefer refactoring of rewriting.
+Yes, all of this was just to say that you should prefer refactoring over rewriting.
 If you couldn't tell by all the times I linked to it, I highly recommend [Martin Fowler's Refactoring](https://amzn.to/2R6rFkP) to learn more about the subject.

 Here are the three key takeaways:

 1. Prefer refactoring over rewriting.
 2. If your reason for rewriting the code is that you don't understand it, you should not rewrite it.
+3. Prefer refactoring _before_ you make a change, rather than after.
-3. Rewrite for better functionality, rather than better code.
+4. Rewrite for better functionality, rather than better code.

 ---